 Changing your mind.
-If you do not itemize your deductions and later find that you should have itemized - or if you itemize your deductions and later find you should not have - you can change your return by filing Form 1040X.
+If you do not itemize vour deductions and later find that you should have itemized - or if you itemize your deductions and later find you should not have - you can change your return by filing Form 1040X.

 Married persons who filed separate returns.
 You can change methods of taking deductions only if you and your spouse both make the same changes.
-Both of you must file a consent to assessment for any additional tax either one may owe as a result of the change both must use the same method of claiming deductions.
-If one itemizes deductions, the other should itemize because he or she will not qualify for the standard deduction (see Persons not eligible for the standard deduction, earlier).
+Both of you must file a consent to assessment for any additional tax either one may owe as a result of the change.

 You and your spouse can use the method that gives you the lower total tax, even though one of you may pay more tax than you would have paid by using the other method.
-You
+You both must use the same method of claiming deductions.
+If one itemizes deductions, the other should itemize because he or she will not qualify for the standard deduction (see Persons not eligible for the standard deduction, earlier).